Astrologian Healer Tips for Asphodelos Savage — Endwalker 6.3

 If you are looking for more generalized guides, you should take a look at our Savage guides written by Lyra Rose, linked below each section.

-Every section will discuss important Divination and Astrodyne windows, important damage intake sequences in the fights, and recommended Macrocosmos and Earthly Star uses.
+Every section will discuss importantand windows, important damage intake sequences in the fights, and recommended and uses.
 Please keep in mind, the recommended actions assume at least a modicum of assistance from your cohealer.
 If your cohealer is not pulling their own weight, you will likely need to spend a little more effort in each fight.

 Disclaimer: This document contains suggestions.
 If your group has decided they wish to do something different listed on this page, assess the changes with your group.
 The suggestions below are not your only options for these fights, and this page should not be treated as if it is.

 The very first fight of the raid tier introduces you to Endwalker raiding in a light, slow fight.
 The damage intake is fairly light, even at minimum item level (i580), and the mechanics are fairly chill to execute once you have a hang of the solutions.